ideka/AugTyr/README.md

 This has been reported to happen if Windows Aero is disabled.
 Try enabling it.

-If that doesn't help, you can try the by color transparency mode.
-It's usually really slow, but it might fix the problem.
-Set the option to true in the user config file.
+If that doesn't help, you can try all possible values of the `TransparencyMethod` config entry and see if one of them works for you.

 ## Download